Jonyyqn/scMalignantFinder/README.md

 - **rows** must correspond to **gene symbols**
 - **columns** must correspond to **cell barcodes**

+> [!TIP]
+> We recommend running `scMalignantFinder` on a biologically relevant subset of cells.
+For example, if the tumor is known to originate from epithelial cells, you may first subset your dataset to epithelial cells before prediction.

 #### Option 1: Use a pretrained model (recommended)